Palm Desert, California: History

-The area was first known as the Old MacDonald Ranch, but the name changed to Palm Village in the 1920s when date palms were planted.
-Local historians said the main residents of pre-1950 Palm Desert were Cahuilla Indian farmers of the now extinct San Cayetano tribe, but a few members of the Montoya family of Cahuilla/Spanish descent were prominent leaders in civic life.
+The area was first known as the Old MacDonald Ranch before the name changed to Palm Village in the 1920s when date palm groves were planted.
+That original tract is today referred to as the Palma Village neighborhood in the central part of the city.
+Most of the pre–World War II residents of Palm Desert were Cahuilla farmers of the San Cayetano band.
+The Montoya family of Cahuilla and Spanish descent were prominent civic leaders in the early years of Palm Desert.

-The first residential development occurred in 1943 in connection with an Army maintenance camp in the area.
-That site was later developed into "El Paseo", an upscale shopping district not unlike Rodeo Drive.
+The first large-scale residential development began in 1943 in connection with the United States Army's Desert Training Center, constructed in the area under the leadership of General George S. Patton during the Second World War in preparation for fighting in North Africa.
+After the war, the part of the site south of Highway 111 was developed into "El Paseo," an upscale shopping district modeled after Rodeo Drive.
 In 1948, the Palm Desert Corporation began to develop real estate, and in 1951 the area was given its present name.